kurron/terraform-aws-ecs-service/README.md

 # Overview
 This Terraform module creates an ECS Service, attaching in to an ECS Cluster.
+It also constructs the ALB Target Group, binding it to the service.
+The ALB is expected to already have a listener that can forward to the new listener, using path based routing.

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working